SuperHouse/HomeSenseBasicOTAFirmware/README.md

 2. Connect to your specified MQTT broker.

-3. Publish a starting message to the topic "events" of the form:-- "Device esp-XXXXXX starting up"-- where "XXXXXX" is the unique ID of the device.
+3. Publish a starting message to the topic "events" of the form:
+  "Device esp-XXXXXX starting up"
+where "XXXXXX" is the unique ID of the device.

-4. Periodically publish sensor readings to topics of the form: device/XXXXXX/temperature-- device/XXXXXX/humidity-- device/XXXXXX/pressure--
+4. Periodically publish sensor readings to topics of the form: device/XXXXXX/temperature
-  device/XXXXXX/temperature2--
+  device/XXXXXX/humidity
+  device/XXXXXX/pressure
+  device/XXXXXX/temperature2

+The device also subscribes to a topic of the form:
+  device/XXXXXX/command
-The device also subscribes to a topic of the form:-- device/XXXXXX/command-- so that it can process commands sent to it.
+so that it can process commands sent to it.
 However, the current version doesn't currently act on any commands so it simply echos them to the serial console for debugging.